sharanyazx/SQL-Data_Analysis/Norm.md

 * But a subject can be taught by multiple teachers That means “Teacher → Subject” is a dependency, and `Teacher` should be the key for its own table.

----

-If you want, I can also **make a one-page “Normal Forms for Kids” cheat sheet** with diagrams so you can remember them in seconds during interviews.
-Would you like me to make that for you?